Azure/azure-sdk-for-net/sdk/cosmosdb/Azure.ResourceManager.CosmosDB/src/autorest.md

     to: ThroughputSettingsUpdateData
 - rename-model:
     from: SqlDatabaseCreateUpdateParameters
-    to: SqlDatabaseCreateUpdateData
+    to: CosmosDBSqlDatabaseCreateUpdateData
 - rename-model:
     from: SqlContainerCreateUpdateParameters
-    to: SqlContainerCreateUpdateData
+    to: CosmosDBSqlContainerCreateUpdateData
 - rename-model:
     from: SqlStoredProcedureCreateUpdateParameters
-    to: SqlStoredProcedureCreateUpdateData
+    to: CosmosDBSqlStoredProcedureCreateUpdateData
 - rename-model:
     from: SqlUserDefinedFunctionCreateUpdateParameters
-    to: SqlUserDefinedFunctionCreateUpdateData
+    to: CosmosDBSqlUserDefinedFunctionCreateUpdateData
 - rename-model:
     from: SqlTriggerCreateUpdateParameters
-    to: SqlTriggerCreateUpdateData
+    to: CosmosDBSqlTriggerCreateUpdateData
 - rename-model:
     from: MongoDBDatabaseCreateUpdateParameters
     to: MongoDBDatabaseCreateUpdateData